Future-Energy-Associates/satellite_image_processing/README.md

 ### Installation/Set-Up

-* Should streamline this an also create a batch script - need mac equivalents
+* Should streamline this and also create a batch script - need mac equivalents

 ```
 git clone